mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

-We can use the `flowOn` function also to change the dispatcher used to execute the flow.
+We can also use the `flowOn` function to change the dispatcher to execute the flow.
 If it performs I/O operations, such as calling an external API or writing/reading to/from a database, we can change the dispatcher to `Dispatchers.IO`.
 We can create a repository interface to mimic the I/O operations:

 ```kotlin
 interface ActorRepository {